BushTrain460615/PepperEngine/README.md

 * MSVC v141 - VS 2017 C++ x64/x86 build tools
 * MSVC v140 - VS 2015 C++ build tools (v14.00)

 you can open up a command line in the project's directory after u install the shit and run `lime test windows -debug`.
-Once that command finishes (it takes forever even on a higher end PC), you can run FNF from the .exe file under export\release\windows\bin
+Once that command finishes (it takes forever), you can run FNF from the .exe file under export\release\windows\bin
 As for Mac, `lime test mac -debug` should work, if not then try `haxelib run lime test mac -debug` if that doesn't work either then try reinstalling everything again.

 ### Additional guides